Arpitpandey992/VGMDB-Auto-Tagger/README.md

 Python script to automatically tag an album using data fetched from VGMDB.info The tagging and organization out of the box is highly opinionated.
 However, there is a good amount of customization options available

-This project uses api from [hufman VGMDB.info](https://github.com/hufman/vgmdb).
+This project uses api from [VGMDB.info API by Hufman](https://github.com/hufman/vgmdb).
 Respect+

 ## Some Important Requirements